Spend the day in Flatford, home of the beautiful 16th-century thatched Bridge Cottage, which is located in the heart of Dedham Vale

 Admission prices: Standard Admission Bridge Cottage: free.

 Open Bank Holiday Mondays.
-Property may close early in winter if weather is bad (October–January).
+The property may close early in winter if the weather is bad (October–January).
 Last admission 30 minutes before closing

 Parking: Parking (not NT), 200 yards (pay & display), charge including NT members

 Education: Suitable for school groups.
 Tours for school groups can be arranged on a theme of Constable’s paintings at Flatford

 Families & Children: Pushchairs and baby back-carriers admitted

 Shopping: NT shop with a range of Constable-related books and gifts

 Refreshments: Riverside tea room next to Bridge Cottage serving teas, light lunches and homemade cakes.
 Kiosk open during busy periods for ice cream and snacks

 Other highlights in Flatford Mill include an Annual Open Day for Valley Farmhouse in September, the Flatford Family Trail and the two Waymarked Walks (up to two miles).Flatford Mill

 and Willy Lott’s House are leased to the Field Studies Council, which runs arts-based courses for all age groups.
 For information on courses telephone 01206 298283.
 There is no general public access to these buildings, but the Field Studies Council will arrange tours for groups.